Gleyber Torres Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the second-ranked team ERA among all league pitching staffs (3.78).
+- The Blue Jays' 3.77 team ERA ranks first among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 190 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- The Blue Jays rank 17th in baseball in home runs surrendered (191 total, 1.2 per game).

-- In his most recent appearance on Wednesday against the New York Yankees, the righty tossed six scoreless innings while surrendering three hits.
+- In his last time out on Thursday, the right-hander went 5 2/3 innings against the New York Yankees, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.